Against probability: A quantum state is more than a list of probability distributions: Acknowledgments

 \section{Acknowledgments}

-We thank Giulio Chiribella, Lucien Hardy, Lluis Masanes, Markus Müller, and Robert Spekkens for discussions.
-We acknowledge funding from the Swiss National Science Foundation via project No.\ \mbox{20QU-1\_225171}.
+We thank Giulio Chiribella, Thomas Galley, Lucien Hardy, Lluis Masanes, Markus Müller, and Robert Spek\-kens for discussions.
+We also thank Mile Gu, Blake Stacey, and Matt Weiss for comments on a previous version.
+This work was funded by the Swiss National Science Foundation via project No.\ \mbox{20QU-1\_225171}.
 We are also grateful for the support from the NCCR SwissMAP, the ETH Zurich Quantum Center, and the Simons Center for Geometry and Physics, where part of this work was carried out.